Hidden disability lanyard

 For children who find airports stressful, Gatwick and Heathrow have a “hidden disability lanyard” (same for both airports).
 Your children wear it around their neck (or you can wear it for them).
 We use it when we travel.
 The boys got to skip the queue for check in.
 Security sent us straight through, and the people checking us were much more patient and helpful (especially as xxxxx was refusing to have his toy scanned- they asked to cuddle it, and then popped it through while he wasn’t looking).
 It can be a bit hit and miss, as it depends on what staff you get (and how well that person has been trained), but it makes travelling a whole lot easier.

-Find out more about this and other advice:
+Find out more about the hidden disability lanyards and other products

 You can find out more about disability assistance and accessibility when flying on the GOV.UK website